Tuesday, June 30, 2009

 I so appreciated each of your comments to my last post.
-They reminded me that one of the reasons we go through hard times is so that we'll be more sensitive to others when they experience them later.
-We generally will know the right things to say if we recall what we wish others would have said to us.
+They reminded me that one of the reasons we go through hard times is so that we'll, later, be sensitive to others' difficulties.
+We'll know the right things to say if we recall what we wish others would have said to us.

 I spoke with Naomi over the phone yesterday morning and felt better afterward.
 She's leaving Oreo The Cat with Carl because Oreo has become a great buddy to Carl and she hates to take everything and leave him alone, with nothing.
 I appreciated hearing the compassion in that thought and also knowing that they plan to remain friends.
 I realize lots of people say that, but knowing those two, I believe it will happen.

-Anyway, there was more in the area of explanations, and well, I got off the phone feeling more at peace with the situation.
+Anyway, there's more, but I got off the phone feeling more at peace with the situation.
 So that's good.

 Tom and I traveled over to the village of Niagara Falls yesterday and ordered two storm doors to replace our two ugliest-dirtiest-screen-doors-on-Earth.
 Valu Home Center had an amazing sale on them, installation and delivery, included.